adpro/openttd-military-grf/README.md

 ## About

-Military Items provides military aircraft from around the world.
+Military Items provides military aircraft from around the world, airports and other military stuff.
 The set is not aimed at specific military operators or manufacturers, but rather gives you a broad selection so that you can be your own company.
 To support that goal, the vehicles are in dual company colours.